Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

          - So, in the `x-axis` you can have the `sampling fraction` (20%, 40%, 60%, 80%, 90%) and in the `y-axis` you can have the `similarity measure`, comparing trajectories resulting from original data against trajectories resulting from `sampled` data.
 The same strategy can also be used for comparing `routes` (i.e., trajectories) that result from recommendations using `shortest_path` method with the `weight` attribute being equal to the air quality (being that the plain particulate matters level or the one calculated as a rating by uisng the `linear weighting average`), against the routes (i.e., trajectories) that result from using the normal geographical distances as a value for the `weight` parameter.
 This can quantify the differences between route trajectories to measure how good is the recommendation!
 -------------------------------------------------
 <!-- Task 4 -->
-# [ ] Task 4
+# Task 4
+- [X] **partially completed**

+**This sub-task is not essential and you can postpone it as a future work that we can further investigate together, in case you want to extend your work so that it is considered for a journal publication in a reputable venue!.
+Having said that, I am marking it**
   # `TODO:` test with second data, and develop performance metrics
    - apply everything you have done (and you need to do in `task2`) to a second dataset, probably `NYC taxi mobility data`, that is [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`. the target variable is `trip_distance`.
 You need to capture `accuracy` and `running time` as described previously.
    - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)

-### `IMPORTANNT!`
+- [ ] ### `IMPORTANNT!` **however, you need to add the following to your code it would be great!**
    - you need to develop other performance metrics, for example, what is the difference between distances of several trips recommended by your novel system against a plain version that considers only the distance!
    - Also, you can measure the following: `the route planning effectiveness is verified by comparing the PM2.5 potential dose descending rate between the healthy route and the shortest route.` , in other terms `what is the potential dose reduction rate of the healthy route`, read more details in the reference paper newly attached titled `A short-distance healthy route planning approach`, available [here](https://github.com/Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/blob/main/literature/reference_paper/A%20short-distance%20healthy%20route%20planning%20approach.pdf)

-### `IMPORTANNT!`
+- [ ] ### `IMPORTANNT!` and also, ** you need to discuss results similar to the paper attached!**
 - In sumamry, you need to obtain and discuss results similar to thoe appearing in the reference paper newly attached titled `A short-distance healthy route planning approach`, available [here](https://github.com/Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/blob/main/literature/reference_paper/A%20short-distance%20healthy%20route%20planning%20approach.pdf)!

 --------------------------------------------
 <!-- Task 5 -->
-# [ ] Task 5
+# Task 5
+- [X] **partially completed**

+- [X], **This sub-task is not essential and you can postpone it as a future work that we can further investigate together, in case you want to extend your work so that it is considered for a journal publication in a reputable venue!.
+Having said that, I am marking it**
 ### `IMPortant` test with more than one data, add NYC taxi mobility data (for journal paper, you need tests on more than one data):
 [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`
 - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)

+- [ ], **This sub-task is essential**
 - start writing your paper, either for conferences or journal.
 For journal, use the `applied sciences` template atatched in the `target-venue` folder titled `applsci-template.dot` or ```IEEE``` template attached, or other journal template that i can attach later on. (minimum 10 pages)
 **N.B.** We may embark on another journal for submission hereafter, so, you can always move (copy/paste) your manuscript text to another journal format template!
 - or even, consider one of the following two conference (IEEE template for those conferences is attached) (minimum 6 pages)